19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 [20/2010 wef 01/01/2011]

-(2) For the purposes of the electronic service, the Comptroller may assign to any person —
+(2) For the purposes of an electronic service, the Comptroller may assign to any person —

 (a) an authentication code; and

-(b) an account with the electronic service.
+(b) an account with an electronic service.

 [20/2010 wef 01/01/2011]